dora-metrics/pelorus/docs/philosophy/outcomes/SoftwareDeliveryPerformance.md

 The following exporters are required to calculate _Mean Time to Restore_:

-* The [failure exporter](https://github.com/konveyor/pelorus/blob/master/exporters/failure) provides the `failure_creation_timestamp` and `failure_resolution_timestamp` metrics, which attempt to capture the beginning and end of individual failure or degredation events in customer-facing systems.
+* The [failure exporter](https://github.com/konveyor/pelorus/blob/master/exporters/failure) provides the `failure_creation_timestamp` and `failure_resolution_timestamp` metrics, which attempt to capture the beginning and end of individual failure or degradation events in customer-facing systems.
 This data is typically collected from a ticketing system, though automated approaches of failure detection and tracking could be added in the future.

 The exporters are only responsible for gathering data about individual events.
 Before the dashboard consumes them, we perform some aggregation calculations in a set of [PrometheusRules](https://github.com/konveyor/pelorus/blob/master/charts/deploy/templates/prometheus-rules.yaml).
 This converts individual `failure_creation_timestamp` and `failure_resolution_timestamp` data points into the following metrics: